phuse-org/SENDConform/pages/intro/intro_graph_data_and_validation.md

 ## Interconnected Data, Constraints, and Reports

-<font class='tobeAdded'>Add: Show how data is connected to SHACL, and to the validation report</font>
+<font class='toBeAdded'>Add: Show how data is connected to SHACL, and to the validation report</font>